Please fill out the following questionnaire, so we may better serve you. You may click the

 This is a requirement.
 All licensed providers must take the renewal training every 2 years.

 3. Do you have any child care training?
 Are you continuing your education?
-A 12 hour pre-licensing class is required

 to become licensed, and on-going training is required.